Illegal emigration: Cuba

-Previously, the Cuban government forbade its citizens from leaving or returning to Cuba without first obtaining permission from the government.
+Previously, the Cuban government forbade its citizens to leave or return to Cuba without first obtaining permission from the government.
 In a translation by Human Rights Watch, under Cuba's criminal code, individuals who, "without completing legal formalities, leave or take actions in preparation for leaving the national territory" faced prison sentences of one to three years in prison.
 From 1985 to 1994 the number of illegal emigrants is estimated to 82,500, with an additional 7,500 up to the mid-2000.
 Even discussing illegal emigration carried a six-month prison sentence.

 However, Law-Decree 302, published in the Official Gazette of the Republic of Cuba on October 16, 2012, went into effect on January 14, 2013.
 This immigration law eliminates the need for an exit permit but increased passport costs to 100 CUC, the equivalent of 5 months of average salary.

 Iran

-It is illegal for an Iranian woman to leave Iran alone without written permission from her husband, or male relative if she is not married.
-Any woman of any nationality married to an Iranian man automatically becomes an Iranian citizen and is subject to these regulations.
+Under Article 18 of the Iranian Passport Law, a married Iranian woman requires the written permission of her husband to obtain a passport and leave the country.
+And under Article 976, Clause 6 of the Iranian Civil Code, any woman of any nationality married to an Iranian man automatically becomes an Iranian citizen and is therefore subject to these regulations.
 Betty Mahmoody, married to Iranian Sayyed Bozorg Mahmoody, was trapped in Iran after her husband had decided that they would stay there during a two-week vacation.
 She had to escape to Turkey aided by smugglers because she would not have legally been allowed to leave Iran without first obtaining a divorce from her husband, who would have gained full custody of their daughter, Mahtob Mahmoody.

 According to the law of the government of Iran, Iranian males older than 18 years old are not allowed to leave the country unless they serve Iran armed forces for 24 months.
 This has caused a huge number of Iranian students and the young population to leave the country through illegal channels.

 Portugal

-Until 1974, individual freedom to emigrate from Portugal was subordinated to the aims and interests of the nation.
+Under the dictatorship that ruled Portugal until 1974 (Estado Novo), individual freedom to emigrate from Portugal was subordinated to the aims and interests of the nation.
 The 1933 Constitution says that "[t]he state has the right and the obligation to coordinate and regulate the economic and social life of the Nation with the objective of populating the national territories, protecting emigrants, and disciplining emigration."
 The state tried to attain three key goals with this policy: meet labor needs, satisfy interests in Africa, and ensure benefits from emigrant remittances.
 At least 36 percent of Portuguese emigrants between 1950 and 1988 left the country illegally.

+Following the Carnation Revolution, a new democratic constitution was promulgated on 2 April 1976, of which Article 44, section 2 reads:

+Everyone is guaranteed the right to emigrate or to leave the national territory, and the right to return.